OutSystems/docs-product/src/develop/ui/patterns/web/numbers/progresscircle.md

     ![](<images/progresscircle-1-ss.png>)

-1. Set the required content in the placeholder.
+1. Add the required content to the placeholder.
+You can use a [function](../../../../../ref/lang/auto/builtinfunctions.md) of [local variable](<../../../../../ref/lang/auto/Class.Local Variable.final.md>).

 After following these steps and publishing the module, you can test the pattern in your app.